BluOyster29/LT2316_a2/README.md

 	- `--df_file_path`: *Path to the file containing the data frame.*
 	- `--split`: *Define the train split.
 The test split will be 1 minus this value.*
 	- `--data_file_path`: *Path to folder to which the new train/validation/test files should be written.*
-3. 'data_preprocessing' Reads the csv files 'data_splitting' pre/processes the data to be fed into a dataloader.
+3. `data_preprocessing.py` Reads the csv files 'data_splitting' pre/processes the data to be fed into a dataloader.
 No args at the moment but maybe plan on adding some.
 After this program then we are ready to start a training loop.

 **Training**